navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 =============
 Native Search Engine
 --------------------
 Hyphanet's native search engine relies on several indexes.
-Enter your search terms, select the indexes you want to use and click “Find.”
+Enter your search terms, select the indexes you want to use and click **Find**.

 Searches can take several minutes, as all selected indexes will be requested.
 As shown below, progress bars show the progress of the search.